 The value of money is determined by the demand for it, just like the value of goods and services.
 There are three ways to measure the value of the dollar.
 The first is how much the dollar will buy in foreign currencies.
 That’s what the exchange rate measures.
 Forex traders on the foreign exchange market determine exchange rates.
 They take into account supply and demand, and then factor in their expectations for the future.

 For this reason, the value of money fluctuates throughout the trading day.
 The second method is the value of Treasury notes.
-They can be converted easily into dollars through the secondary market for Treasuries.
+They can be converted easily into dollars through the secondary market for Treasurys.

-When the demand for Treasuries is high, the value of the U.S. dollar rises.
+When the demand for Treasurys is high, the value of the U.S. dollar rises.

 The third way is through foreign exchange reserves.
 That is the amount of dollars held by foreign governments.
 The more they hold, the lower the supply.
 That makes U.S. money more valuable.
 If foreign governments were to sell all their dollar and Treasury holdings, the dollar would collapse.
 U.S. money would be worth a lot less.

 How It Affects You

 The value of money affects you every day at the gas pump and the grocery store.
 That's because demand for gas and food is inelastic.
 Producers know you have to buy gas and food every week.
 It’s not always possible to delay purchases when the price rises.
 Producers will pass on any of their extra costs.
 You will buy it at the higher price for a while until you can change your habits.